Krozark/cpp-ORM/README.md

 cpp-ORM
 =======

-A project to creat a simple ORM.
+A project to create a simple ORM.